geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-22/meeting-transcript.md

 Quickly, Ghost Release, company update.

 ##### **Geohot** [[00:00:05](https://www.youtube.com/watch?v=5XHgivHDYPg&t=5)]
 Yeah, kind of Christmas.
 No real meeting this week.
 Everybody should be playing with and leveraging Cloud Code.
-I think that...
+I think that..
 Look, it's not that good yet, but this is the first one that's usable.
 And I think it's going to impact the entire industry so radically in the next two to three years.
 Like, I'm almost to the point where I'm thinking about canceling bounties.
 What I get for bounties now is basically all AI spam.
-And it's not like...
+And it's not like..
 AI is such a jagged thing, right?
 Like, the problem is that these people are people who never could have completed bounties on their own.
-And I don't think that AI is going to... take less skilled people and make them more skilled.
+And I don't think that AI is going to.. take less skilled people and make them more skilled.
 I think AI is going to take more skilled people and give them more leverage.
 So it's interesting.

 ##### **Geohot** [[00:01:04](https://www.youtube.com/watch?v=5XHgivHDYPg&t=64)]
 Yeah, just kind of how that works.
 Have you tried the latest Codex?
 Yeah.